 “I said let him go.”
 Luke said.
 Like most people under twenty-five, Luke sounded American.

 “I ain’t trying to start nothing.
 The kid jumped me.
 Went for my car.”

 “Kenny, man, what you do that for?
 We got shit to do, man.
 C’mon.”
 Luke said.
 The tattooed kid said nothing.
 He couldn’t.
 Brandt was still choking him.

 “Yeah, Kenny.
-What did you want this piece of shit for anyway?
+What did you want this piece of crap for anyway?
 It ain’t even got fifth gear.”
 Brandt said.
 The fear on the kid’s face showed through all the tattoos.

 “What’s it you’re doing tonight, Kenny?”
 Brandt said.
-He squeesed his throat tighter.
+He squeezed his throat tighter.

 The kid was silent.
 His yellow-ringed eyes were going dark.
 Brandt looked back at Luke and asked him.